unsw-restech/unsw-restech.github.io/docs/software/others.md

 `:::bash module avail perl`

 **Conda**
-If you would like to install software using Conda you there are instructions on how to do it on the [Python page](../software/python/).
+If you would like to install software using Conda there are instructions on how to do it on the [Python page](../software/python/).

+!!! note
+    Some software packages like Bioconductor do not work well if installed in Conda due to software dependencies and the time that it takes for new versions to be included in Conda.

 ## Comsol
 The most user friendly way to run Comsol interactively is to use [Katana OnDemand](../using_katana/ondemand.md).